kagan94/ds_editor/README.md

 * when user connected to server, server compares local user's file to the last file's version stored in server and renews user's file if needed
 * notify clients if the file was deleted
 * notify clients if the file was created with a public access
+* FIX Bug with reading config to get the freshest data

 ## TODO GUI: